 - Skip The Line Vatican, St. Peter’s and Sistine Small Group Tour

-The good news is that I know exactly what to do in Rome in order to skip this line: it is now finally possible to get online tickets, which can either be printed or saved on the phone.
+The good news is that I have finally discovered what to do in Rome in order to skip this line: it is now possible to get online tickets, which can either be printed or saved on the phone.
 No more excuses not to go!

 These tours of the Vatican all include a visit to the Dome of St. Peter’s: